artefactual/atom-docs/user-manual/administer/static-pages.rst

    :height: 18
    :width: 18

-For more information on navigating in AtoM, see :ref:`access content
+For more information on navigating in AtoM, see :ref:`access-content`.

-<access-content>`.
+All static pages in AtoM, including the two default static pages described above, can be customized by logged-in users via the :term:`user interface`.
+New static pages can also be created, and all static pages (except the home page) can be deleted from the application.

 **Below are instructions on how to edit and add static pages in AtoM:**

+* :ref:`security-static-pages`
 * :ref:`Edit and existing static page <edit-static-page>`

   * :ref:`Edit the "Home page" <edit-home-page>`